Observer: Georgia county’s elections messy, not fraudulent

 Fulton County includes most of Atlanta and reliably votes for Democrats in statewide and national elections.
 With roughly 822,500 active voters, the county accounts for about 11% of the state’s electorate.
 The county is about 46% white, 45% Black and about 8% people of Asian descent, according to U.S. Census data.

 The county’s primary last June was plagued by problems, including hourslong lines and absentee ballots that were requested but never received, and the State Election Board entered into a consent order with the county to make changes for the general election.
-Jones was appointed as an independent monitor to oversee compliance.
+That included the appointment of Jones as an independent monitor.

+In a statement Wednesday, Raffensperger noted Jones’ findings of continued problems in Fulton and said it was important to have him there as “eyes and ears on the ground.”

 Jones said the election operations were characterized by systemic poor management and that there were also chain of custody problems and ballot bags that often weren’t sealed.
 While he realizes many of those problems contribute to some people’s doubts about the security of the election, he said the fact that he was there and “neurotically took notes” during the many hours he spent observing should provide some comfort.